co-cart/cocart-api-reference-docs/source/includes/cocart-v2/wip/_breaking-changes.md

 * Getting a specific cart in session publically will no longer be possible.
 * Adding a variation of a variable product no longer requires the need to pass the parent ID via the `product_id` parameter. `product_id` is now `id` and `variation_id` is now deprecated.
 You now just pass the variation ID via `id`.
 * The `quantity` parameter when adding a product must now be passed as a string.
 This allows for better validation on the server side due to WordPress REST API validation callback limits.
+* The featured image of the item in cart returns by default.
+Now the parameter is used to not return it.